nathanveach/NatesCookbook/README.md

 clean up and change bootstrap css

+prob gonna need to sort the recipes alphabetically at some point

 multiple images per recipe might be nice* - serializer will b hard part master the serializer think like enginner --actually not important LOL